Zen and the Three Door Problem

 The student stayed quiet for a while, and the Master said: “You still seem troubled, my Son.”

 “Yes, Master.
-I am troubled because I was misguided by intuition.
+I am troubled because I was misguided by my intuition.
 What good is our intuition if we can’t trust it?”

-“We can trust it sometimes.
 Imagine walking through a forest and hearing a twig snap, somewhere in the distance.
-What would your intuition tell you?”
+What would your intuition tell you?"

 “To run for my life, Master.”